-In this article we showcase one of our Grants for Good program recipients, the Peter Paul Development Center.
+Our latest Grants for Good program recipient is the Peter Paul Development Center.
 Their programs include educational development for children, a community garden and food pantry, as well as workshops on health, wellness, and employment opportunities.

 Our 4th Grants for Good recipient, the Peter Paul Development Center, is a 501c3 nonprofit based in our home city Richmond, Virginia.
 Nominated by our consultant, Sweta shares that "Peter Paul offers a beacon of hope to the community members of the East End of Richmond, and offers programs geared for targeting the deep needs of the community."